Your Council has been elected by the residents of the parish to represent them in matters which affect our parish.

 Councillors are elected every four years although an interim vacancy can be filled in one of two ways.

-An election can be called or an individual can be co-opted to the council as a councillor or as a member of a sub-commitee.
+An election can be called or an individual can be co-opted to the council as a councillor or as a member of a commitee.

-We currently have two vacancies for councillors and welcome anyone with an interest in the parish to come along to the parish meetings.
+We currently have no vacancies for councillors.
+Should any arise we would welcome anyone with an interest in the parish to come along to the parish meetings.
+The vacancy would be advertised when appropriate.
 We also have several co-opted members of committees who bring their skills to help us in specific areas.

 To qualify as a councillor you must be:

 aged 18 years or over and be a Commonwealth citizen or a citizen of an EU member state

 – be a local government elector in the parish (ie on the electoral roll)